apache/directory-fortress-core/README-QUICKSTART-DOCKER-APACHEDS.md

  [INFO] BUILD SUCCESS
  [INFO] ------------------------------------------------------------------------
  ```
- Notice 154 tests ran this time vs 122 the first time.
+ Notice more tests ran this time vs the first time, due to teardown.

  Test Notes:
   * If tests complete without errors Apache Fortress works with your ApacheDS server (in Docker).